OpenPathInc/openpath.standard/OpenPath.Standard.Base.Service.md

 | ---- | ---- | ----------- |
 | id | [System.String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') | The Key of the Planet. |

-<a name='T-OpenPath-Standard-Base-Service-PlanetService'></a>
+<a name='T-WebApi-Software-Standard-Base-Service-PlanetService'></a>
 ## PlanetService `type`

 ##### Namespace

-OpenPath.Standard.Base.Service
+WebApi.Software.Standard.Base.Service

 ##### Summary

 The base service class for calling planets and all the subsets of data from each planet.

-<a name='M-OpenPath-Standard-Base-Service-PlanetService-#ctor-OpenPath-Standard-Base-Repository-Interface-IStandardUnitOfWork-'></a>
+<a name='M-WebApi-Software-Standard-Base-Service-PlanetService-#ctor-WebApi-Software-Standard-Base-Repository-Interface-IStandardUnitOfWork-'></a>
 ### #ctor(standardUnitOfWork) `constructor`

 ##### Summary